-Risk of injury or material damage if a mobility device which is fitted with a tray is transported in a vehicle

-If a tray is fitted, always remove it before transporting the mobility device.
+- Risk of injury or material damage if a mobility device which is fitted with a tray is transported in a vehicle - If a tray is fitted, always remove it before transporting the mobility device.

-8.2 Transferring the mobility device to a vehicle
+8.2 Transferring Mobility Device to Vehicle

-The mobility device is at risk of tipping over if it is transferred to a vehicle while the user is still seated in the mobility device

-- Transfer the mobility device without the user whenever possible. - If the mobility device with the user has to be transferred to a vehicle using a ramp, ensure that the ramp does not exceed the rated slope (refer to 11 Technical Data, page 109. - If the mobility device has to be transferred to a vehicle using a ramp that does exceed the rated slope (refer to 11 Technical Data, page 109, a winch must then be used.
-An attendant can then safely monitor and assist the transfer process. - Alternatively, a platform lift may be used. - Ensure that the total weight of the mobility device including the user does not exceed the maximum permitted total weight for the ramp or platform lift. - The mobility device should always be transferred to a vehicle with the backrest in an upright position, the seat lifter lowered and the seat tilt in the upright position (refer to 6.6 Driving up and down gradients, page 89).
+- Mobility device is at risk of tipping over if transferred to a vehicle while user is still seated in mobility device - Transfer mobility device without user whenever possible. - If mobility device with user must be transferred to vehicle using a ramp, ensure that ramp does not exceed rated slope. - If mobility device must be transferred to vehicle using a ramp that does exceed rated slope, a winch must then be used.
+An attendant can then safely monitor and assist transfer process. - Alternatively, a platform lift may be used. - Ensure that total weight of mobility device including user does not exceed maximum permitted total weight for ramp or platform lift. - Mobility device should always be transferred to vehicle with backrest in upright position, seat lifter lowered and tilt in upright position (refer to 6.6 Driving up and down Gradients, page 96).